Born: 1815-04-12 Wethersfield, Connecticut

 Flourished: 1834-1861 Springfield, Illinois

 In 1829, Allen moved west from Connecticut with his seven siblings.
-He initially settled in St. Louis, but in 1834 he joined his brothers Josiah and Simeon Francis in Springfield, Illinois, where he worked at and later became a partner in the Whig Illinois State Journal.
+He initially settled in St. Louis, but in 1834 he joined his brothers Josiah and Simeon Francis in Springfield, Illinois, where he worked at and later became a partner in the Whig Sangamon County Journal.
+He was also a long-time member of the Springfield City Council.
 In 1838, Francis married Cecilia B. Duncan, with whom he had six children.
-In 1861, President Abraham Lincoln appointed Francis to the consulate in Vancouver, where he resided for the remainder of his life.
+In 1860, he was working as a grocer in Springfield and had a personal estate valued at $100.
+In 1861, President Abraham Lincoln appointed Francis to the consulate in at Victoria, Vancouver Island, a position he held throughout the Civil War.